 This course includes selected topics in the field of mechanical engineering.
 These may include one or more of the following: control systems, automation, robotics, manufacturing systems, solid mechanics, energy systems, fluid flow, acoustics, computer systems, bio-mechanics.

-ME 501.
-GRADUATE EDUCATION CONTINUUM
+ME-501.
+GRADUATE EDUCATION CONTINUUM Credits: 3

-Recorded with grade for one credit-hour.
+Three creditsRecorded with grade for one credit-hour.
 Occurs as a continuum bases till successful completion of thesis or project.

-ME 599.
-THESIS/PROJECT
+ME-599.
+THESIS/PROJECT Credits: 3-6